CGM Guide — Part 3

 Be honest — how many of these do you actually do each time?

 If a finger-prick result is being used to check a CGM, respond to an alarm, or calibrate a sensor, every step matters.
-If you don’t use good technique, the number is less trustworthy than you think.
+If you do not use good technique, the number is less trustworthy than you think.

 Before